argshook/zettelkasten/projects.md

 title: Projects
 ---

+Below is a non-complete list of projects i've worked on.
+Some are more serious, some are just for fun.

+There might be more on [github](https://github.com/argshook?tab=repositories).

 - <a href="https://dhub.dev/" target="_blank">
     dhub.dev
   </a> - WYSIWYG Editor for Docusaurus.
 The easiest way to edit Markdown and MDX